arBest/BERT_FOR_DRUG_ID/README.md

 `wget https://github.com/naver/biobert-pretrained/releases/download/v1.1-pubmed/biobert_v1.1_pubmed.tar.gz`

 ## Fine-tune the pre-trained model for Named Entity Recognition (NER)
-Within the script, **modify paths** to provide downloaded pre-trained model and dataset dir.

 ### Run fine-tuning script (can change hyper-parameters in this script)
 `bash ner_finetune.sh`

 ### Run inference on an example
-**Modify paths** in `ner_infer.sh` to give paths to vocab.txt and config file of the BERT model.
+`ner_infer.sh` has paths to BERT's vocab.txt and config file.

 Modify example string of less than 512 tokens to extract disease and chemical entities